nielsmaerten/autotune-cloud/README.md

 * `writeRecommendations`: Default `false`.
 CAREFUL!
 By default you'll just receive the Autotune recommendations, but Nightscout won't be updated.
 If you add this option (no matter its value), recommendations will be applied directly to Nightscout.

 ## Next steps...
-To use this service, you still need
-* a cron job that calls it every night **
-* an automation task in AndroidAPS to switch your profile after it's been updated

-These functions will eventually be implemented in this project natively.

-** This is now available in private beta.
-Contact me if you'd like to join.
+I am currently running this service in private beta.
+This means that every night Autotune runs on my Nightscout data, even though I have no servers or OpenAPS rig.
+(I'm using AndroidAPS)

+If you're interested, you can join me in testing this.
-I will add you to the list of users, and Autotune will run nightly for you.
+Shoot me an email and I'll add you to the list of testers.